kumarmunish/kumarmunish/README.md

 ### 👋 Hi, I'm Munish!

 I’m a Site Reliability Engineer, currently working at Maersk.
 I’m driven by curiosity about how systems behave in production and a passion for turning chaos into stability.
-Whether it’s reducing alert noise, building tools for smoother operations, or uncovering the “why” behind unexpected incidents, my goal is simple: empower teams to navigate production with confidence, not anxiety..
+Whether it’s reducing alert noise, building tools for smoother operations, or uncovering the “why” behind unexpected incidents, my goal is simple: empower teams to navigate production with confidence, not anxiety.

 ### 🛠️ Tools & Technologies I Work With